What is Teleport

 $ make # Run Teleport as a single-node cluster in development mode: $ DEBUG=1 ./build/teleport start -d

 Keep the server running in this mode, and make your UI changes in

 Mature tech companies with significant infrastructure footprints tend to implement most of these patterns internally.
 Teleport allows smaller companies without significant in-house SSH expertise to easily adopt them, as well.
 Teleport comes with an accessible Web UI and a very permissive Apache 2.0 license to facilitate adoption and use.

 Being a complete standalone tool, Teleport can be used as a software library enabling trust management in complex multi-cluster, multi-region scenarios across many teams within multiple organizations.

 Teleport has completed several security audits from the nationally recognized technology security companies.
 Some of them have been made public.
 We are comfortable with the use of Teleport from a security perspective.

-You can see the list of companies who use Teleport in production on the Teleport product page.
+You can see some of companies who use Teleport in production on the Teleport product page.

-However, Teleport is still a relatively young product so you may experience usability issues.
-We are actively supporting Teleport and addressing any issues that are submitted to this repo.
+We are actively supporting Teleport and addressing any issues that are submitted to its repo.
 Ask questions, send pull requests, report issues and don’t be shy! :)

-The latest stable Teleport build can be found in Releases
+The latest stable Teleport build and previous releases can be found in the Download section.